Arguments against using an objective statement

 - What if you’re making “cold contacts” with employers – sending resumes and cover letters to inquire of employers that may or may not have specific openings?
 You could choose to leave off the objective, but even in those cases, it’s a good idea to research the employers enough to know what types of positions (not necessarily vacant positions) they have and tailor your resume as specifically as possible to those positions.
 If your objective reflects the fact that you took time to research the employer, it will be all the more impressive.
 The Web site for Bell Helicopter, for example, states, “In your resume objective you can include a summary of your interests or preferences of the job you would like to be considered for.
 You can get a list of current job opportunities here.”

-Q TIPS: Quick and Quintessential Career & Job Tips Job-hunting tips from the June 7, 2004 issue of QuintZine.
-Are you ready for stealth hiring, dry hiring, and deep hiring?…
+Q TIPS: Quick and Quintessential Career & Job Tips Job-hunting tips from the June 21, 2004 issue of QuintZine.
+An attire issue that high-school students and other young men sometimes…